eppleton/frgaal/README.md

  * `var` local variables, introduced in Java 10.
 Use `-source 10` or higher to enable.
  * switch expressions, introduced in Java 14.
 Use `-source 14` or higher to enable.
  * text blocks, permanent since Java 15.
 Use `-source 15` or higher to enable
- * pattern matching in `instanceof`, introduced as preview in Java 14.
-Use `-source 16` to enable
+ * pattern matching in `instanceof`, permanent since Java 16.
+Use `-source 16` or higher to enable
- * record classes, introduced as preview in Java 14.
-Use `-source 16` to enable.
-Please see the Caveats section below for caveats
+ * record classes, permanent since Java 16.
+Use `-source 16` or higher to enable
+ * sealed classes, permanent since Java 17.
+Use `-source 17` or higher to enable
- * pattern matching for switch, introduced as preview in JDK 17.
-Use `-source 19 --enable-preview` to enable.
+ * pattern matching for `switch`, introduced as preview in JDK 17, and updated in Java 18 and 19.
+Use `-source 19 --enable-preview` to enable
- * record patterns, introduced as preview in JDK 19.
-Use `-source 19 --enable-preview` to enable.
+ * `record` patterns, introduced as preview in JDK 19.
+Use `-source 19 --enable-preview` to enable

 See "Preview Features" section below for more details.